ezzabuzaid/website/pages/learn/getting-started/quick-start.md

 - `project.ts` file is the entry point and the only file (for now) that you use to build your project.
 - `src/extensions` is user-defined extensions that you can use to extend the functionality of the project.
-- `extensions.json` file is used to configure the extensions.
+- `tools/extensions.js` file is used to configure the extensions.

-- `compose.ts` is a TypeScript file that is used to generate a docker compose file for your project to ease the development on your local machine.
+- `tools/compose.ts` is a TypeScript file that is used to generate a docker compose file for your project to ease the development on your local machine.

 <!-- ```ts title="compose.ts"
 import { writeCompose } from '@january/extensions';